format_list_bulleted Topic Overview

 As furniture is often disposed of before reaching the end of its useful life, before purchasing new furniture, consider the following reuse options that support a positive environmental impact and financial stewardship:

 • Prioritize reusing existing furniture through repair, refurbishment, or reupholstery.
-When moving to a new space or remodeling a current space,consider storing existing furniture while the project is underway and ask vendors to incorporate existing furniture into the new space.
+When moving to a new space or remodeling a current space, consider storing existing furniture while the project is underway and ask vendors to incorporate existing furniture into the new space.
 If existing furniture cannot be incorporated, departments can ask vendors if they can reuse the furniture elsewhere or recycle it.

-• If replacement furniture is necessary, departments can check whether pre-owned furniture, typically offered free-of-charge, is available from the university community through:
+• If replacement furniture is necessary, departments can check whether pre-owned furniture, typically offered free of charge, is available from the university community through:

 • The Stanford ReUse website, administered by the Property Management Office, which allows all employees with a SUNet to donate or obtain unwanted furniture/equipment.